Jeremy Sandford: Career

 After his marriage to heiress Nell Dunn in 1957, they gave up their smart Chelsea home and went to live in unfashionable Battersea where they joined and observed the lower strata of society.
 From this experience he published the play Cathy Come Home in 1963, and she wrote Up the Junction.

 In 1968, Sandford won a Jacob's Award for the TV production of Cathy Come Home.
 He wrote "Smiling David" about the death of David Oluwale.

 Sandford became interested in gypsy causes (as his paternal grandmother had been) and for a time edited their news sheet, Romano Drom (Gypsy Road).
 He travelled the country seeking out gypsy stories, published as The Gypsies, and later reissued as Rokkering to the Gorjios (Talking to the non-Gypsies).

 For some time the family lived on a small hill farm called Wern Watkin, outside Crickhowell in South Wales.
 Their attempt at sheep farming is described by their neighbour, the young Carlo Gébler, son of novelist Edna O'Brien.

 Personal life

-Jeremy Sandford and his wife Nell Dunn, a granddaughter of the 5th Earl of Rosslyn, had three sons.
+Jeremy Sandford was married to playwright and author Nell Dunn, a granddaughter of the 5th Earl of Rosslyn, and they had three sons.
 The couple divorced in 1979.

-He married Philippa Finnis in 1988.
+He married Philippa Finnis in 1986.
 They had performed "The Raggle Taggle Gypsy" song at an early Mind Body Spirit Festival, and they co-wrote a BBC Radio 4 drama-documentary about the suicide of Jill Hoey.

 He died at his home, Hatfield Court in Leominster, Herefordshire, at the age of 72.
 His last words were: "I think I'll have a rest now."